infopcgood/smi_leds/README.md

 ## OS Choice

-Currently this code only works on a 32 bit Raspberry Pi OS images.
-64 bit images are currently not supported, but I'll see about getting those working as well.
+This project is built and tested for Raspberry Pi OS distributions.
+Both 32-bit and 64-bit versions are supported.
+The project may work but is not tested on other Linux distributions.

 ## Raspberry Pi Setup